faeq209/Design-and-FPGA-Implementation-of-Five-Stage-Pipelined-RISC--V-Processor/README.md

-This project implements a RISC-V (RV32I) 5-stage pipelined processor on the Basys-3 FPGA board, designed in Verilog HDL.
-The processor follows a Harvard architecture with separate instruction and data memories, and supports 37 out of 47 RV32I instructions.
+This repository presents the design and FPGA implementation of a RISC-V (RV32I) 5-stage pipelined processor developed in Verilog HDL and deployed on the Xilinx Basys-3 FPGA (Artix-7).
+The processor architecture is based on the Harvard memory model, incorporating independent instruction and data memories, and supports 37 of the 47 RV32I instructions.

-🔑 Features
+🔑 Key Contributions

-RV32I ISA support with 37 implemented instructions

-5 pipeline stages: Instruction Fetch, Decode, Execute, Memory, Write Back
+Pipeline Implementation: Five pipeline stages—Instruction Fetch, Instruction Decode, Execute, Memory Access, and Write Back—achieving improved throughput and reduced cycle time.

-Hazard Control Unit (HCU) for stall management and data forwarding
+Hazard Mitigation: Integration of a Hazard Control Unit (HCU) to manage data hazards through forwarding and to address control hazards via stalling.

-Harvard architecture with 64KB instruction memory and 16KB data memory

-FPGA verified with programs like:

-Sum of N natural numbers

-Nth Fibonacci number

-Performance improvements over single-cycle core:

-Max frequency increased from 31.6 MHz → 87.8 MHz (≈2.8×)

-Power reduced from 244 mW → 96 mW
+Performance Evaluation:

+Single-cycle design achieved a maximum operating frequency of 31.6 MHz with 244 mW power consumption.

+Pipelined design improved maximum frequency to 87.8 MHz (≈2.78× higher) with reduced power consumption of 96 mW.

+Validation: Verified through FPGA prototyping using benchmark programs (e.g., summation of N natural numbers, computation of the Nth Fibonacci term).

-⚙️ Implementation
+⚙️ Implementation Details

-Language: Verilog HDL
+HDL: Verilog

-FPGA Board: Basys-3 (Xilinx Artix-7)
+Board: Xilinx Basys-3 (Artix-7 FPGA)

-Simulation/Tools: Xilinx Vivado
+Toolchain: Xilinx Vivado

-I/O:

-Input via switches (8-bit)

-Output via LEDs (10-bit)
+Memory:

+Instruction Memory: 64 KB (ROM)

+Data Memory: 16 KB (RAM)

+I/O: 8-bit input (switches), 10-bit output (LEDs)

-📈 Results
+📈 Results & Insights

-Correct execution of arithmetic, branching, memory, and logic instructions

-Efficient hazard handling with data forwarding and pipeline stalls

-Optimized for throughput, power, and clock frequency
+The proposed pipelined processor demonstrates a significant performance gain compared to its single-cycle counterpart, highlighting the impact of pipeline design and hazard control strategies on clock frequency and power efficiency.

+📖 Reference

+This work is published in the IEEE International Conference on Intelligent and Innovative Computing Technologies (I2CT), 2024.
+👉 IEEE Xplore Link

-🚀 Future Work
+🚀 Future Scope

-Optimize HDL for reduced resource utilization
+HDL optimization to further reduce resource utilization.

-Add cache memory for faster access
+Integration of cache memory to enhance memory performance.

-Implement bus controllers for peripheral interfacing
+Addition of bus controllers and peripheral interfacing.

-Extend ISA with additional instructions
+Extension of the ISA beyond RV32I to support advanced applications.